ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem leverages cryptography provided by Microsoft to encrypt both data at rest and data in transit.
 This includes the use of Microsoft BitLocker to encrypt mobile devices using an Australian Signals Directorate (ASD) Approved Cryptographic Algorithm (AACA), namely AES.
 Note, that the CloudSystem does not use encryption for the purposes of reducing the handling requirements for endpoints.

-Microsoft’s implementation of cryptography, including TLS 1.2 which is an ASD Approved Cryptographic Protocol (AACP), has been assessed as part of the IRAP assessments for Azure and Office 365.
+Microsoft’s implementation of cryptography, including TLS 1.2 which is an ASD Approved Cryptographic Protocol (AACP), has been assessed as part of the IRAP assessments for Azure and Microsoft 365.
 However, an ASD Cryptographic Evaluation (ACE) has not been performed on Microsoft’s cryptographic software.

 At the time of writing Microsoft does not support the latest version of TLS – version 1.3.
-Microsoft have previously stated that versions 1.0 and 1.1 are not supported and were to become deprecated for Office 365 services from June 2020, however this has since been delayed due to world events.
+Microsoft have previously stated that versions 1.0 and 1.1 are not supported and were to become deprecated for Microsoft 365 services from June 2020, however this has since been delayed due to world events.
 See [Preparing for TLS 1.2 in Office 365 and Office 365 GCC](https://docs.microsoft.com/en-us/office365/troubleshoot/security/prepare-tls-1.2-in-office-365).

 #### Security controls provided by the CloudSystem

 * The CloudSystem uses Microsoft BitLocker for encryption leveraging AES which is an AACA.
 * Microsoft BitLocker provides full disk encryption of CloudSystem mobile devices, implementing AES-256.
 BitLocker recovery keys are stored in Azure AD.
-* TLS with AES is used to protect traffic to and from Azure and Office 365 servers over the internet.
+* TLS with AES is used to protect traffic to and from Azure and Microsoft 365 servers over the internet.

 #### Residual controls to be addressed by the Agency